mattb/cv-scaleup/README.md

 There is also a rudimentary 8HP front panel design in an Illustrator template.

-As of October 13th 2015, PCBs have been ordered from OSHPark and panels from Ponoko but have not yet arrived.
+On October 13th 2015, PCBs were ordered from OSHPark and panels from Ponoko.
 A single channel has been successfully tested on a breadboard, and used to correctly track over 8 octaves of pitch control on an Arturia Microbrute using Silent Way's Voice Controller plugin in Ableton Live.

+On October 27th 2015, the PCBs arrived and the first one was assembled.
+All four channels worked correctly.

+![Assembled board]
+(assembled-board.jpg)